Antiz96/arch-update/README.md

 To start the systray applet, launch the "Arch-Update Systray Applet" application from your app menu.

+**Note:** GNOME shell does not support systray icons natively, GNOME users need to install the ["AppIndicator and KStatusNotifierItem Support" extension](https://extensions.gnome.org/extension/615/appindicator-support/) for the systray applet to show.

 To start it automatically at boot, you can either:

 - Run the following command (preferred method for most Desktop Environments, uses [XDG Autostart](https://wiki.archlinux.org/title/XDG_Autostart)):